SabatinoMasala/filament-marketing-starter/README.md

 ```

 And that's it, images uploaded to S3 will now be served through your serverless image handler.
-`resources/js/Helpers/Asset.js` is responsible for generating the URLs for the images as the URL needs to be base64 encoded.
+`resources/js/Helpers/Asset.js` is responsible for generating the URLs for the images, as the URL needs to be base64 encoded.

 # SSR

 This starter kit is set up to use SSR with Laravel's Inertia.js.

 Simply run:
 ```
 yarn build